sandinmyjoints/requests-review/review.rst

 Reviewed by William John Bert

-This is a review of "Requests" by Kenneth Reitz.
+This is a review of Requests by Kenneth Reitz.
 Requests is not a novel or memoir or book of poetry.
 It is a work of computer programming.

 This may not be what you signed up for when you subscribed to Diagram, or